m-enochroot/scantradtk/README.md

 ## Usage

-To download a chapter use the following
+To download a set of data use the following

 ```js
 var scantradtk = require('scantradtk');